wzao1515/w6113.github.io/projects.md

 [Databases](http://cidrdb.org/cidr2019/papers/p40-krishnan-cidr19.pdf) are on the horizon.
 However, a major limitation is that the query interface is incredibly impoverished.
 How do you specify that you want to find red cars that move along a trajectory?
 Or to look for relationships between two objects over time?
 Certainly not by writing SQL-like text queries.
 The challenge is that video is fundamentally 3D, but query interfaces are 1D.
 However,  where videos can be directly rendered as a 3D object in VR.
 What does a query language look like if designed for VR?
 What types of joins, or filtering, make sense?
 You should have VR experience.

 #### Lineage

 [Smoke](https://www.dropbox.com/s/6xvg5qkdret60jk/smoke-vldb18-revision.pdf?dl=0) is the fastest lineage-enabled database engine.
 It captures the relationships between output and input records as efficient lineage indexes.
 It turns out, this can be used to express and speed up interactive applications such as visualizations.
 Extend or use it in interesting ways

 * There are a number of compression techniques that are possible to reduce the storage costs, but they have trade-offs in terms of storage reduction vs write overhead vs lineage query lookup costs.
 Explore ways to generate compressed representations that do not increase, or even reduce the overhead of lineage capture.

-#### DataBass and Lineage

-[Smoke](https://arxiv.org/abs/1801.07237) is a query compiler instrumented to generate lineage.
+* [Smoke](https://arxiv.org/abs/1801.07237) is a query compiler instrumented to generate lineage.
 It is written in C++, and emits C++.
 If the goal is to compile queries into C++ (or C), a high level language like Python may be easier to program in.
 Report on the benefits (or weaknesses) of using a high-level dynamic language to write a query compiler.
 Python interoperates well with C -- are there opportunities to dynamically compile queries into C and link it into the same Python process?
+* The [Smoke HILDA paper](https://www.dropbox.com/s/fkp5hk1gp4lrg9h/smoke-hilda18.pdf?dl=0) envisioned a infrastructure where any interactive applications built on top of a lineage-supporting data store can inter-operate with any other application.
+No longer are applications siloed!
+Data selected, analyzed, and annotated in any application should be connected to any other application!
+This requires connecting the core functionality in Smoke with application level lineage support and tracking.
+Is there a simple interface toolkit, with a small set of primitives, that could enable this vision?

 #### In-Network Query Processing